Schufa ruling: Negative entries must be deleted promptly after payment

 The Cologne Higher Regional Court (OLG) partially upheld the plaintiff's appeal and dealt in detail with the requirements for data processing by credit agencies (15 U 249/24).

 The court found that the continued storage of information about settled claims beyond the respective settlement violates Art.
 6 para.
-1 lit. f GDPR.
-According to this standard, the processing of personal data is only permitted if there is a legitimate interest of the controller or a third party and the interests or fundamental rights and freedoms of the data subject do not outweigh this.
-The Higher Regional Court found that the plaintiff's legitimate interest in the erasure of his data outweighed this after the claims had been met.
+1 lit. f GDPR is violated.
+According to this standard, the Processing of personal data is only permitted if there is a legitimate interest of the controller or a third party and the interests or fundamental rights and freedoms of the data subject do not outweigh this.
+The OLG found that, following the fulfillment of the claims, the plaintiff's legitimate interest in the Deletion of its data predominates.

 The court attached particular importance to the statutory interpretation of section 882e (3) no. 1 ZPO.
 According to this, entries in the debtor register must be deleted immediately after the claim has been satisfied.
 This statutory provision leads to the conclusion that private credit agencies are also obliged to delete corresponding data promptly after satisfaction of the claim in order to avoid contradictions in value with public law registers.